 1. How much energy can a battery container store?

-This varies per model, but common battery containers can store between 100 kWh and 1 MWh, depending on the capacity.
+This varies by model, but standard battery containers can store between 100 kWh and 1 MWh, depending on the capacity.

 2. Can battery containers help reduce grid congestion?